snkirov/seeker/README.md

 ## Features
 - Written completly in Swift
-- iOS-first, but supports all Apple platforms as well (tvOS, macOS, watchOS)
+- iOS-first, but supports macOS as well
 - SwiftUI integration using property wrappers
 - Each application instance gets a randomly generated identifier, which enables developers to synchronize logs, metrics and traces for a given device, while preserving user-privacy.
-- Seeker only communicates with open-source backends which process information on device, ensuring that user data never goes through third-party infrastructure
+- Seeker only communicates with open-source backends which process information on device, ensuring that user data never goes through third-party infrastructure, thus the framework is completely transparent.
 - By building on top of Apple's packages for [logs](https://github.com/apple/swift-log), [metrics](https://github.com/apple/swift-metrics) and [traces](https://github.com/apple/swift-distributed-tracing), this package can also be used with different observability backends.
 (As long as there is a swift library, which builds on top of Apple's observability packages, to enable the communication with that backend.)

 ## Description

-The Seeker library facilitates the collection of three types of observability data - logs, metrics and traces.
+The Seeker library facilitates the collection of the three main types of observability data - logs, metrics and traces.

 For an example backend services setup see [seeker-docker-example](https://github.com/snkirov/seeker-docker-example).